karma-riuk/PaperMosaik/README.md

 1. Select the `Pharo 10.0 - 64bit (old stable)` template
 1. Give the image a name, e.g. `PaperMosaik`
 1. Click on the pen icon

-  **NOTE**: if you have already followed these instructions, you can just select the appropriate script from the dropdown menu and create the new image
+**NOTE**: if you have already created the init script, you can just select it from the dropdown menu and create the new image

 ![create a new image](https://i.imgur.com/DerRWeZ.png)

 ### Create the initialization script

+> This step must be done only once

 An initialization script allows you execute some code upon creating a new image.
 It is especially useful if a previous image of yours somehow encountered